 Making This Recipe Gluten Free!

 If you are fine eating gluten, have at it!
-But if you are one of my gluten free followers, I have two wonderful suggestions to make these biscuits gluten free: King Arthur’s Measure for Measure Gluten Free Flour is fabulous and found in most grocery stores.
-Jovial Gluten Free Pastry Flour is also wonderful and the grains in this flour are soaked for easy digestion!
+But if you are one of my gluten free followers, I have a suggestion to make these biscuits gluten free and still worth making.
+King Arthur’s Measure for Measure Gluten Free Flour is fabulous and found in most grocery stores.
 Note: the gluten free version of these biscuits will not rise quite as high as the biscuits pictured, it’s just how it is, but they will taste great!

 The Recipe: Easy Buttermilk Biscuits!

 Traditional Buttermilk Biscuits with a gluten free option